Keep an eye out for infectious bird disease, says wildlife pathologist | CBC News

 Most of the time members of the public report sightings of birds with symptoms to the CWHC.
 If a dead bird is found, they may be brought to the Atlantic Veterinary College (AVC) in Charlottetown for further testing.

 Experts there test the birds to confirm the disease-causing parasite is present.
-The first reported cases of trichomonosis in the Atlantic region were in 2007.
+The first reported cases of trichomoniasis in the Atlantic region were in 2007.

 Cases reported across Atlantic Provinces